MicrosoftDocs/VBA-Docs/api/Excel.Interior.Color.md

 ## Example

-This example sets the color of the tick-mark labels on the value axis in Chart1.
+This example sets the color of the tick-mark labels on the value axis on Chart1.

 ```vb
 Charts("Chart1").Axes(xlValue).TickLabels.Font.Color = _